How Should Democrats Tackle Trump in the Midterms? Focus on His Narcissism

 But by placing an unrelenting focus on that affirmative vision, Democrats have mostly turned away from figuring out how, exactly, they should be talking about the president, when they have to.
 It’s a question they never fully answered in 2016: Should the national party try painting him as irresponsible and rash?
 Perhaps hyper-conservative and severe?
 Maybe immature to the point of corruption?

 Enter a group of leading Democratic operatives, who on Wednesday are set to offer a new framework for understanding how Americans view and discuss the president — who, after all, is the whole reason the midterms are shaping up to be so competitive to begin with.
-Figuring that we’re stuck in an image-first media environment driven by a similarly flash-focused president, Navigator Research, a coalition of top party pollsters and strategists from across the left, tested a set of images rather than words or phrases to gauge how Americans view the commander in chief.
+Figuring that we’re stuck in an image-first media environment driven by a similarly flash-focused president, Navigator Research, a coalition of top party pollsters and strategists from across the left, tested a set of images rather than words or phrases to gauge how Americans view the commander-in-chief.

 Their primary finding, according to a copy of the report viewed early by New York: More than anything else, Americans view Trump as a narcissist in it for himself over the country, and they believe his attitude is sowing chaos and tearing the country apart.
 It’s far from a silver bullet anti-Trump message, but understanding that this underpinning sentiment is the most popular one among voters could prove an important first step toward building a coherent anti-Trump line for the party.